 Josephine challenged the will, with the encouragement of Dr. Graves and the aid of an attorney friend.

 The challenge hinted at the scandal to come, with the suggestion that while J.B. had been stingy with Josephine, he had left $100,000 to his mistress.
 Another rumor was that Josephine might challenge Maud’s inheritance because she wasn’t actually J.B.’s daughter.

 Mabel and Maud were horrified at the prospect of a mudslinging fight with Josephine and they quickly agreed to give up $105,000 to her.

-After the settlement, Josephine gave power of attorney to Dr. Graves, who was treating her, and he was to receive an annual stipend of $2,500 for managing her affairs.
-He would be her go-between with the estate's executors.
+After the settlement, Josephine gave power of attorney to Dr. Graves, still treating her.
+She also agreed to give him an annual stipend of $2,500 for managing her affairs.
+He would be her go-between with the estate’s executors.

 Throughout J.B.
 And Josephine’s marriage, she had frequently traveled to fashionable springs at resorts at Saratoga, Michigan and elsewhere – at J.B.’s encouragement.
 Nothing changed after his death.

 In the summer of 1890, Josephine traveled to the Adirondacks.
 There she stayed at a hotel owned by Mr. and Mrs. Edward Bennett.
 The relationship between Edward and Josephine would be controversial.
 Some accounts said they were lovers.
 In any case, Josephine and Edward discussed her buying a cabin from him and paying him to renovate it.